MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

 ## Eola - B and O Blues

  Sarah: **"** Eola is the project of Edwin Mathis White (Tonstartssbandht).
-This entire album, Dang, is a mesh of intricate and haunting loops, an a capella gospel shrouded in echoes. **"**
+This entire album, Dang, is a mesh of intricate loops, a misty a capella gospel shrouded in echoes.
+Beautiful :) **"**

 ## Joshua Idehen - It Always Was